typedb/typedb-ml/kglib/kgcn_tensorflow/README.md

 We can directly ingest a graph into TensorFlow and learn over that graph.
 This leverages DeepMind's [Graph Nets](https://github.com/deepmind/graph_nets) framework, detailed in [their paper](https://arxiv.org/abs/1806.01261) (built in TensorFlow).
 This work is a generalisation of graph learning techniques, which offers plenty of ways to structure learning tailored to various knowledge graph problems.

-We extend this work for Grakn knowledge graphs, with a graph data flow as follows:
+We extend this work for knowledge graphs in TypeDB, with a graph data flow as follows:

 ![Pipeline](.images/learning_pipeline.png)